Conversational Agents in Behavioral Sleep Medicine: Designing Self-Report and Analytics Tools: General Discussion and Conclusion

-To address specialist burden---identified in interviews (Section \ref{sec:interviews}) and supported by prior work\cite{islind2019shift, schmitz2022towards}---our participants went beyond improving efficiency through an automated visualization tool: they saw potential of conversational interfaces for patient data to enhance engagement with patient data and unlock new interaction possibilities.
+To address specialist burden---identified in interviews (Section \ref{sec:interviews}) and supported by prior work\cite{islind2019shift, schmitz2022towards}---our participants went beyond improving efficiency through an automated analytics tool: they saw potential of conversational interfaces for patient data to enhance engagement with patient data and unlock new interaction possibilities.
 Enabled by an LLM-powered agent, conversational querying shifts the workflow from passively reviewing static summaries and plots to actively exploring large volumes of conversational records in an open-ended, flexible manner.
 In our work, we used zero-shot prompting with GPT-4o to demonstrate the feasibility and potential benefits of this paradigm.
 Recent research is moving toward making conversational querying more robust by integrating diverse data sources.
 For instance, the openCHA framework incorporates multi-modal patient data, knowledge bases, and analysis models to enable personalized querying, generate patient reports, and support follow-up questions \cite{abbasian2025conversational}.
 Our participants, however, emphasized that AI agents should go beyond querying alone and be more tightly integrated into visualizations (\eg highlighting irregularities) while still supporting conversational exploration of patterns, trends, and specific questions (Fig. \ref{fig:stage2-workshop-findings}).
 They also expressed interest in more robust statistical analyses, such as correlations between sleep and stress, which frameworks such as openCHA could support through dedicated analytical modules \cite{abbasian2025conversational}.
 Building on this, recent frameworks \cite{abbasian2025conversational,merrill2024transforming} demonstrate how combining data from diverse sources can provide personalized insights.
-For instance, PHIA \cite{merrill2024transforming} shows how personal tracker data can be leveraged to give users fluid, conversational access to health insights.
-In line with this vision, our participants further imagined integrating subjective diary data with objective sources such as smartwatches or EEG recordings (Section \ref{sec:stage3-findings-visualization-intergrated}).
-Such integration could strengthen clinical practice while advancing the field’s understanding of sleep, as subjective and objective data provide complementary perspectives \cite{silva2007relationship, schmitz2022towards}.
+For instance, PHIA \cite{merrill2024transforming} shows how personal tracker data can be leveraged to give users fluid, conversational access to health insights. \am{In line with this vision, participants also envisioned integrating subjective diary data with objective sources such as actigraphs, smartwatches, or EEG recordings (Section \ref{sec:stage3-findings-visualization-intergrated}), suggesting that they viewed CAs as a complementary tool to support their existing practice.} Such integration could strengthen clinical practice while advancing the field’s understanding of sleep, as subjective and objective data provide complementary perspectives \cite{silva2007relationship, schmitz2022towards}.
 At the same time, caution is warranted with wearable technologies such as Fitbit, as their clinical validity has not been firmly established \cite{jang2023chatbotfitbit, silva2007relationship}.
-Thus, visualization tools are not just about efficiency, but about enabling richer engagement with patient data to enhance BSM practice and knowledge.
+Thus, analytics tools are not just about efficiency, but about enabling richer engagement with patient data to enhance BSM practice and knowledge.